impredicative/podgenai/README.md

 * `path`: Output file or directory path.
     If an intended file path, it must have an ".mp3" suffix.
 If a directory, it must exist, and the file name is auto-determined.
     If not given, the output file is written to the repo directory with an auto-determined file name.
+* `max_sections`: Maximum number of sections to generate.
+It is between 3 and 100.
+It is unrestricted if not given.
 * `markers`: Include markers at the start or end of sections in the generated audio.
     If true, markers are included.
 If false, markers are excluded, as can be appropriate for foreign-language generation.
 Its default is true.
 * `confirm`: Confirm before full-text and speech generation.